neo4jrb/neo4apis-github/README.md

 neo4apis-github is a ruby gem for making importing data from github to neo4j easy

-This adapter supports objects created from the `github` gem.
+This adapter supports objects created from the `github_api` gem.

 ```ruby